flant/addon-operator/VALUES.md

 # Merged values

-When hook or `enabled` script is executed or helm chart is installed, Addon-operator generates a merged set of values.
-This merged set combines global values from values.yaml files and ConfigMap/addon-operator and module values from the values.yaml files and ConfigMap/addon-operator.
-Also patches for the temporary update are applied.
+When the hook or `enabled` script should be executed, or helm chart is going to be installed, Addon-operator generates a merged set of values.
+This merged set combines:
+* global values from values.yaml files and ConfigMap/addon-operator;
+* module values from the values.yaml files and ConfigMap/addon-operator;
+* patches for the temporary update are applied.

-The merged values are passed as the temporary JSON file to hooks or `enabled` script and as a temporary values.yaml file to the helm chart.
+The merged values are passed as the temporary JSON file to hooks or `enabled` script and as the temporary values.yaml file to the helm installing the chart.

 # Using values in hook